BAMresearch/aRTist-handbook/docs/_sources/tutorial_xray_source.rst.txt

 .. math::
     L(r) = \left[ w \pi \left( 1 + \frac{r^2}{w^2} \right) \right]^{-1}.

-*aRT*\ ist generates a square image for a symmetric intensity profile.
+|artist| generates a square image for a symmetric intensity profile.
 If the :guilabel:`width` and :guilabel:`height` (in mm) are not equal, the spot profile image will be stretched to cover the rectangular source region.

-In general, *aRT*\ ist will set up the size of the source rectangle such that its physical width and height are a factor of three higher than the ones you entered.
+In general, |artist| will set up the size of the source rectangle such that its physical width and height are a factor of three higher than the ones you entered.
 This means that it covers 1.5 times the FWHM; the rest of the distribution is cut off.
 If you need a different source spot alignment, you can rotate the source object with the *Transform* tools in the :guilabel:`Setup` tab.

 .. note:: Close the *Focal Spot Profile Generator* window.
-Press the button |icon-spot-profile-view| :guilabel:`Show spot profile image`.
+Press the button |22x22_image-viewer| :guilabel:`Show spot profile image`.
 The profile we just generated will appear in the *Image Viewer* (:numref:`spotProfileView`).

-.. |icon-spot-profile-view| image:: pictures/icons/22x22_image-viewer.png
-    :width: 22

 .. _spotProfileView:
 .. figure:: pictures/tutorial-xraysource-spot-profile-view.png